Temple University logo

 Maurice H. Kornberg School of Dentistry

-Established in 1863, it is the second oldest dental school in continuous existence in the United States, offering comprehensive dental care services.
+Established in 1863, it is the second oldest dental school in continuous existence in the United States, providing a wide range of dental services and education.

 ⚖️